mjordan/riprap/README.md

 ### Plugins

 One of Riprap's principle design requirements is flexibility.
 To meet this goal, it uses plugins to process most of its input and output.
-We have already been introduced to three types (and combinations of) plugins in the three sample configurations above:
+We have already been introduced to three types (and different combinations of) plugins in the sample configurations above:

 * "fetchresourcelist" plugins fetch a set of resource URIs/URLs to fixity check (e.g., from a Fedora repository's triplestore, from Drupal, from a CSV file).
-Multiple fetchresourcelist plugins can be configured at once.
+Multiple fetchresourcelist plugins can be configured to run at the same time.
 * "fetchdigest" plugins query an external utility or service to get the digest of the current resource.
 Only one fetchdigest plugin can be configured.
 * "persist" plugins persist data after performing a fixity check on each resource (e.g. to a RDBMS, back into the Fedora repository that manages the resources, etc.).
-Multiple persist plugins can be configured at once.
+Multiple persist plugins can be configured to run at the same time..

-Riprap supports a fourth class of plugin (which we didn't see in our sample configurations):
+Riprap supports a fourth class of plugin, which we didn't see in our sample configurations:

 * "postcheck" plugins execute after performing a fixity check on each resource.
-Multiple postcheck plugins can be configured at once.
-Two plugins of this type currently exist (but neither one is complete yet): a plugin that sends an email on failure, `app:riprap:plugin:postcheck:mailfailures`, and a plugin that migrates fixity events from Fedora 3.x AUDIT data.
+Multiple postcheck plugins can be configured to run at the same time.
+Preliminary versions of two plugins of this type currently exist (but neither one is complete yet): a plugin that sends an email on failure, `app:riprap:plugin:postcheck:mailfailures`, and a plugin that migrates fixity events from Fedora 3.x AUDIT data.

 ### Message queue listener